War in the Mediterranean

 Wartime is the military history magazine of the Australian War Memorial and a must-have for anyone with an interest in history.

-Published quarterly, the 73-page magazine is devoted to the Australian experience of war; military history; and the effects of war on society.
+Published quarterly, the magazine is devoted to the Australian experience of war; military history; and the effects of war on society.
 All features are written by eminent historians and deal fully and frankly with both the distressing and the lighter sides of war.

 Each issue delivers many stories of courage and survival of both service personnel and civilians, illustrated throughout by incredible images from the Memorial archives.